Top 15 developer productivity tools for 2026

 Beagle Security pros

-• Compliance-ready: Generates GDPR, HIPAA, and PCI reports.
+• Compliance reports generated automatically for GDPR, HIPAA, and PCI DSS.

 Beagle Security cons